 2. GRIND YOUR COFFEE

-You can use pre-ground coffee as well, we won't judge you.
+You can use pre-ground coffee (you can get GOAT STORY coffee also) as well, we won't judge you.
 But if you want to get the most out of your coffee, use freshly ground coffee.
 It makes all the difference.

-Pour over coffee will brew best when using a medium grind, but you can even go a bit finer or coarser.
+Pour-over coffee will brew best when using a medium grind, but you can even go a bit finer or coarser (interested in different types of grinds?).
 It all depends on your coffee preferences.

 3. HEAT YOUR WATER